aalekseenkov/dotfiles4nixos/README.md

 3. Clone this repo: `git clone https://github.com/aalekseenkov/dotfiles4nixos.git ~/.dotfiles`
 4. Run the bootstrap: `cd ~/.dotfiles && ./ship --reconf`

-## Installation
+## 🚀 The `ship` Script: Deployment & Lifecycle

-The `ship` script is the heart of this setup.
-It automates the "dirty work" of staging local hardware configs and applying changes safely.
+The `ship` script is the orchestrator of the **Bastion 2.0** environment.
+It automates the "dirty work" of staging local hardware/network configurations and applying system changes safely through NixOS Flakes.

+#### Core Commands:
-*   `./ship` — **Daily Update**: Rebuilds the system using existing hardware and network configs.
+*   **`./ship` — Daily Update**: The standard way to rebuild your system.
+It uses existing hardware and network configurations to apply updates to your software or dotfiles.
-*   `./ship --reconf` — **Reconfigure**: Re-runs the interactive network setup (Static/DHCP, Hostname, Interface).

-It also handles the lifecycle of your configuration:
+*   **`./ship --reconf` — Reconfigure**: Forces a full reset of local settings.
+Use this to change your Hostname, Network Interface, or switch between Static and DHCP modes.
+*   **`./ship --dhcp` — Rapid DHCP**: A shortcut for non-static environments.
+It skips static IP prompts and configures the system to use **NetworkManager** and **DHCP** automatically.
+    *   *SRE Tip: Use `./ship --reconf --dhcp` to instantly migrate from a static VM to a laptop/cloud environment.*

+#### The Git-Powered Configuration Lifecycle:
+To maintain a purely declarative build while keeping private infrastructure data (IPs, Gateway, Hardware UUIDs) out of public repositories, the script follows a specific lifecycle:

-1.  **Staging:** It runs `git add -f` on your local hardware and network configs.
-This makes them visible to **Nix Flakes** for the build.
+1.  **Staging**: It executes `git add -f` on `local-networking.nix` and `hardware-configuration.nix`.
+This "forces" Nix Flakes to see these files during the build process, even if they are gitignored.
-2.  **Building:** It executes `nixos-rebuild switch`.
+2.  **Building**: It runs `nixos-rebuild switch --flake .#nixos` to apply the new state.
-3.  **Cleanup:** Immediately after, it runs `git reset`.
+3.  **Cleanup**: Immediately after a successful (or failed) build attempt, it runs `git reset` on these files.

-**Result:** Your local IP and Hardware UUIDs stay in the "Not staged for commit" (red) zone.
-They are never pushed to GitHub, keeping your private infrastructure data safe while maintaining a fully declarative build.
+4.  **Result**: Your private infrastructure details remain in the "Not staged for commit" (red) zone.
+You get a fully reproducible system without ever leaking your private network topology to GitHub.

 ## Customization (Identity)